Q: How long has the program been in existence?

-A: No. The 20/20 ballot referendum has no direct impact one way or the other on the County’s millage rate.
+A: No. The 20/20 ballot referendum had no direct impact one way or the other on the County’s millage rate.
 One “mill” is a $1 tax for every $1,000 of taxable property value and the General Fund millage rate has been 4.1506 since 2008.
-Voting “Yes” will not increase this millage rate, and voting “No” will not decrease this millage rate – but a “No” vote will likely end the Conservation 20/20 program.
+Voting “Yes” did not increase this millage rate, and voting “No” would not decrease this millage rate – but a “No” vote would have likely ended the Conservation 20/20 program.
 20/20 is a part of the County’s General Revenue Fund and the General Fund millage rate is either maintained or adjusted by the Board of County Commissioners on an annual basis, based on the overall needs of the County.
 Please see Lee County Ordinance #15-08 or visit www.yesonconservation2020.org for more information on how 20/20 is funded

 Q: How much is currently in the Conservation 20/20 acquisition fund to purchase more land?

-Q: How will the properties be maintained in perpetuity?
+Q: How are the properties maintained in perpetuity?

 A: Management and restoration funds are allocated on a yearly basis through Lee County’s continuation budget, using a five-year projection.
 Unused funds are rolled over to the next year’s budget